retroredge/code-4000-tdd/README.md

 ===
 This simple project is a starter template for demonstrating TDD using NodeJS with Mocha and Chai.

+The tag v0.1 contains the starting state for students i.e. no solution.
+The HEAD contains two annotated solutions.

 Prerequisites
 ---
 npm 5+